Recent Posts

 Biography

-Dr. Zachary Paikin is Senior Researcher in the International Security Dialogue Department at the Geneva Centre for Security Policy (GCSP).
-He is also a part-time Research Fellow in the Grand Strategy Program at the Quincy Institute for Responsible Statecraft in Washington, DC.
+Dr. Zachary Paikin is Deputy Director of the Better Order Project and Research Fellow in the Grand Strategy Program at the Quincy Institute for Responsible Statecraft in Washington, DC.

 Paikin is currently a Senior Fellow affiliated with IPD.
 From 2021 to 2023, he was a Non-Resident Research Fellow at IPD, obtaining several research grants and overseeing much of the Institute’s activities pertaining to Canadian foreign policy and European security.
 During this time, he was also a Researcher in EU Foreign Policy at the Centre for European Policy Studies (CEPS) in Brussels.
+From 2023 to 2024, he was Senior Researcher in the International Security Dialogue Department at the Geneva Centre for Security Policy (GCSP), overseeing a number of Track 1.5 and Track 2 processes on issues pertaining to Europe’s security architecture.

 Since 2022, Paikin has served as chair of the Younger Generation Leaders Network on Euro-Atlantic Security (YGLN).
 He is also a collaborator with the Network for Strategic Analysis, funded by the Canadian Department of National Defence.
 He was previously a member of the Cooperative Security Initiative, a project supported by the OSCE secretariat, and was a speechwriter at Canada’s Permanent Mission to the United Nations in New York as part of the Canadian government’s bid for a UN Security Council seat in 2020.